Islamism in Kurdistan: Syrian Kurdistan

 In Syrian Kurdistan, the politicisation of Islam had socially been a taboo, even among the religious Syrian Kurds.
 Regardless, there have been Syrian Kurds participating in Islamist activities.
 Mashouq al-Khaznawi was the main advocate for Kurds in Syria until his killing.
 Later, the ruling PYD in the AANES began to enforce secularism.
 The Movement of Salah al-Din the Kurd and the Kurdish Islamic Front were founded in Syrian Kurdistan during the Syrian civil war.
-Despite both groups wanting to fight for Kurdish interests, the PYD refused to allow the groups to operate and they both were ineffective due to the pressured by the PYD.
-The PYD continued its policies, and their alleged interfered with the practice of Islam in Syrian Kurdistan, contributed to a rise of Islamism among Syrian Kurds.
-When the Islamic State came to Kobani, a group of local Kurds helped them and were the reason why the Islamic State had advanced so far in Kobani.
+Despite both groups wanting to fight for Kurdish interests, the PYD refused to allow the groups to operate and they both were ineffective due to PYD pressure.
+The PYD continued its policies, and their alleged interfered with the practice of Islam in Syrian Kurdistan contributed to a rise of Islamism among Syrian Kurds.
+During the Siege of Kobanî, some Kurdish residents had helped the Islamic State with further advancements into the city.